The Tahoe to Yosemite Trail

 The Different Characters of the Tahoe to Yosemite and Pacific Crest Trails

-When the TYT and PCT exit the Tahoe Basin together, about 44 miles South of Meeks Bay, they only then reveal the basis of their differing characters.
-The PCT swings onto the Eastern Flank of the Sierra and follows the Eastern flank along the Sierra Crest most of the way down to Yosemite.
+When the TYT and PCT exit the Tahoe Basin together, about 44 miles South of Meeks Bay, they only then reveal the basis of their very different characters.
+The PCT swings onto the volcanic Eastern Flank of the Sierra and follows the Eastern flank along the Sierra Crest most of the way down to Yosemite.

 The TYT, on the other hand, swings West after exiting the Tahoe Basin and stays rather low on the Western Flank of the Sierra pretty much all the way down to Yosemite.
 The TYT only actually reaches the Sierra Crest at two points between Tahoe and Yosemite when it is not co-habitating the route with the PCT.
 First at Saint Marys Pass and subsequently in the High Emigrant Basin after passing through Brown Bear Pass.